Before we actually go into why freelancing makes sense for just about everybody nowadays, let’s just cover what exactly freelancing is.

-The other side of this is that freelancing can be done from anywhere in the world.
+Freelancing can be done from anywhere in the world.
 Should you decide to leave your home base and travel for the next 6 months, you can still work and bring in money.
 Or if your partner gets a job in another country, nothing prevents you from continuing your projects when you arrive there.

 Reason # 5 – Unlimited Earning Potential

-This is another one of the great reasons to freelance.
+Freelancing provides unlimited earning potential.
 Working in a job, your income is limited to whatever you agreed to get paid as a salary.
 Very few companies allow you to use your knowledge and expertise outside of business hours to work for others.

 If you decide at the spur of the moment that you want to travel overseas in the next 3 weeks, you can just get additional work in to cover those costs when you are a freelancer.
 In a job, that will not be possible.